MikePohatu/Birdsnest-Explorer/documentation/install/managed.md

 Save these credentials in a secure location

-The BirdsNest Scanners and BirdsNest Console installers will run through without any user input
+The BirdsNest Scanners and BirdsNest Console install actions will run through without any user input

 ---
 ### Post Install

 After the components have been installed, the 'Post Install' tab will run you through configuring the remaining core components.

 If you entered the Neo4j database credentials above, you will see that the Neo4j Database Setup and Neo4j Scanners Configuration components are already installed/complete.
+If not you can trigger them from here.

 ![Post Install page](/documentation/image/install/post-install-page.png)